 We have reviewed the evidence using systematic literature searches and have synthesised outcome data to see if clofibrate does has an effect on time spent under lights.
 We identified 12 studies and the use of clofibrate reduced time spent under lights by an average of 23 hours for both term and preterm babies.

 However, most of the studies were carried out in one country, Iran, so these findings may not be generalisable to other countries.
-Further research is needed in other countries before the use of clofibrate can be recommended.

 There are many pathological conditions leading to an elevated unconjugated bilirubin level (hyperbilirubinaemia) in neonates.
 Currently the standard therapies for unconjugated hyperbilirubinaemia include phototherapy and exchange transfusion.
 In addition to phototherapy, clofibrate has been studied as a treatment for hyperbilirubinaemia in several countries.

 To determine the efficacy and safety of clofibrate in combination with phototherapy versus phototherapy alone in unconjugated neonatal hyperbilirubinaemia.

 Randomised controlled trials were identified by searching MEDLINE (1950 to April 2012) before being translated for use in The Cochrane Library, EMBASE 1980 to April 2012 and CINAHL databases.
 All searches were re-run on 2 April 2012.